Global Design

 Michael Kaplan /

-In France, we generate 70% of our business in the Île-de-France region and 30% in other regions.
+In France, we generate 70% of our business in the Île-de-France region and 30% in the rest of the country.
 The proportion of regional business is growing steadily.
-Internationally, some ten years ago we created Exis Global, a worldwide network of partners sharing the same 100% user-dedicated positioning.
+Internationally, around ten years ago we created a global network with partners sharing the same 100% user-dedicated positioning: Exis Global.

 Since 2019, with the support of our financial partner (the Qualium Investissement investment fund), we have bought out a number of our European partners.
 As a result, we now have our own offices in Madrid, Milan, Berlin, Luxembourg, the Netherlands, London and Brussels.